Why is this work being done?

 What will be done?

-This pilot initiative aims to systematically create, train and equip an Early Detection and Rapid Response (EDRR) network to provide eyes on the ground to detect, track, respond to, and control invasive plants and insects in four pilot areas in Northern and Southern Ontario (Sault Ste.
-Marie, Thunder Bay, Credit Valley Conservation Watershed and Conservation Halton Watershed).
+Phase 2 of this initiative aims to continue our work systematically creating, training and equipping an Early Detection and Rapid Response (EDRR) network to provide eyes on the ground to detect, track, respond to, and control invasive plants and insects in the Algoma-Sudbury Catchment.
 The goal is to work with existing networks of experts, municipalities, landowners, community groups and volunteers to empower citizens to take action in invasive species issues within their community.